This post may contain affiliate links. Please read our disclosure policy.

 I used a recipe for mesclun with pears and blue cheese from my Better Homes and Gardens: New Cookbook (affiliate link) as the starting point for this pear blue cheese salad, making a few modifications based on what was available (which I’ve noted in the recipe) with great results.

-How Many Calories & WW Points in this Simple Salad?
+How Many Calories & WW Points in this Pear and Blue Cheese Salad?

-According to my calculations, each serving of salad has 152 calories and
+According to my calculations, each serving of salad has about 152 calories.

 4 SmartPoints (Green plan)